wuliasz/NeighborhoodMap/README.md

-#Neighborhood Map Project#
+# Neighborhood Map Project

-####The Neighborhood Map page shows information about five predetermined locations near me using Google Maps and Wikipedia.####
+#### The Neighborhood Map page shows information about five predetermined locations near me using Google Maps and Wikipedia.

-##Interaction##
+## Interaction

-####There are two modes for accessing information which are independently controlled by design.####
+#### There are two modes for accessing information which are independently controlled by design.

-#####Clicking a location name on the left hand pane will:####
+##### Clicking a location name on the left hand pane will:
-    *highlight that location name
+    * Highlight that location name
-    *display a description of the place that I entered.
+    * Display a description of the place that I entered.
-    *display a wikipedia description.
-     the wikipedia description is also a link to more info in another tab/window.
+    * Display a wikipedia description.
+The wikipedia description is also a link to more info in another tab/window.
-    *animate the marker at the selected location.
+    * Animate the marker at the selected location.

-#####Clicking on the markers on the map will:
+##### Clicking on the markers on the map will:
-    *activate the pane information as described above.
+    * Activate the pane information as described above.
-    *pop up an info window showing the name and my own description. infowindows, which are manually opened, must be manually closed.
+    * Pop up an info window showing the name and my own description.
+Infowindows, which are manually opened, must be manually closed.

-#####Note about modes:
+##### Note about modes:
 Information obtained from one access mode will not effect any information provided from another.
 For example, InfoWindows which are opened by a marker click must be closed by a mouse click.
 Neither click will effect the information displayed in the left hand pane.